 - 1/2 cup baby pea shoots

-- 3. Heat 1 tablespoon of the oil in a large saucepan over medium-high heat.
+- 3. Heat 1 tablespoon oil in a large saucepan over medium-high heat.
 Add the scallions, ginger, and garlic and cook, stirring, until softened and golden.
 Add the crushed peppercorns and cook until fragrant, then add the black beans, soy sauces, lime juice, sugar, and salt and bring the mixture to a boil, stirring occasionally.

 Hungry for more?
 Chow down on these: